asyncart/async-subgraph_v2/README.md

 Navigate to: https://thegraph.com/explorer/subgraph/asyncart/async-art-v2

-Where you can run a numer of cool queries!
+Where you can run a number of cool queries!

 E.g. Who are the top 5 users with most sales? 🤔
 -> https://thegraph.com/explorer/subgraph/asyncart/async-art-v2?query=Top%205%20users%20with%20highest%20total%20sale%20amount